jaeheechillin3/pytorch_projects/README.md

 - Training with stochastic gradient descent and cross-entropy loss
 - Evaluating predictions on the test set
 - Recording and plotting loss and accuracy across epochs

-The notebook records a final test accuracy of **86.73%** after 50 epochs.
-Despite the filename `mlp_mnist.ipynb`, the current model is a single-layer logistic regression classifier rather than a multilayer perceptron.

 ### 4. LeNet